rccoder22/rccoder22/README.md

 - 👋 Hi, I’m @rccoder22
-- 👀 I’m looking to becoming either a web developer.
+- 👀 I’m in the process of becoming a web developer.
 - 🌱 I’m currently learning HTML, CSS, Javascript, and React.
 - 💞️ I’m looking to collaborate on sharpening my skills on the four programming languages mentioned above.
 In addition, I'm looking to get feedback on projects that I work on.
 - 📫 How to reach me "richardconey46@gmail.com"